aisk/pick/README.md

 * `default_index`: (optional) set this if the default selected option is not the first one
 * `multi_select`: (optional), if set to True its possible to select multiple items by hitting SPACE
 * `min_selection_count`: (optional) for multi select feature to dictate a minimum of selected items before continuing
+* `options_map`: (optional) a mapping function to pass each option through before displaying

 #### Register custom handlers

-sometimes you may need to register custom handlers to specific keys, you can use the `register_custom_handler` API:
+sometimes you may need to register custom handlers for specific keyboard keys, you can use the `register_custom_handler` API:

     >>> from pick import Picker
     >>> title, options = 'Title', ['Option1', 'Option2']